-- .1 roads external to the DCP area and the sector;
+- .1 roads external to the DCP area and the sector; and - .2 stormwater.

-- .2 water supply infrastructure;

-- .3 sewerage infrastructure;

-- .4 stormwater; and

-- .5 electricity supply.

-The infrastructure described in clause 9.1, together with the obligations of the principal developer under the MHIA, is required to mitigate the adverse affects on such infrastructure.
+The infrastructure described in clause 10.1, together with the obligations of the principal developer under the MHIA, is required to mitigate the adverse effects on such infrastructure.

-9.4 How the Required Infrastructure relates to the Infrastructure Agreement
+10.3 How the Required Infrastructure relates to the Infrastructure Agreement